jessicaUP/marauders-map/README.md

 ### CHARACTER INDEX

-Displayed on the left side of the map are buttons allowing users to open a menu with all students/staff names listed with links to their show page.
+Displayed on the left side of the map are buttons allowing users to open a menu with all students/staff names listed in alphabetical order.
+These buttons populate thecharacter's wizard card.

 ### ADDITIONAL FEATURES